rednafi/rednafi.com/content/zephyr/notes_on_exit_interviews.md

 laying out the epiphanies and action items a bit aphoristic:

 * Avoid it if you can
-* Ask for a short one if you can't
+* Ask for a shorter one if you can't
 * Try to exit early if you can't do either
 * The less work your interviewer has put into the meeting, the better
 * No point in rambling on why you're leaving, be vague